Breadcrumb

 • conducts scientific and research work aimed at eliminating or reducing the causes of accidents at work and occupational diseases.

-• sets out the directions of preventive activities,
+• sets out the directions for preventive activities;

 • organises trainings on accident prevention,